Mike Baldwin (Coronation Street): Rivalry with Ken Barlow

+Don Brennan

-The year 1996 saw Mike making another sworn nemesis – this time with local taxi driver Don Brennan (Geoffrey Hinsliff).
-The conflict between them started when Mike bankrupted Don in a poker game many years ago before he later tricked him into buying a garage at an overrated price; Don consequently lost everything and he blamed Mike for his losses.
+While Ken stood out as his sworn archenemy and longtime rival, Mike did establish some major feuds with a number of other characters—most notably with taxi driver Don Brennan (Geoffrey Hinsliff).
+The conflict between them started when Mike humiliated Don in a poker game between them and then several years later tricked the latter into buying a garage at an overrated price; Don consequently went bankrupt and he squarely blamed Mike for his losses.
 Later on, Don confronted Mike in the pub and attempted to punch him; Mike dodged it and humiliated Don by punching him back.
-By 1997, the quarrel between them had intensified as Don sought to get revenge on Mike.
-At one point Don vandalised what he believed to be Mike's car, only to later find out that he mistook it for somebody else's vehicle.
+By 1997, Don's final year on the show, the quarrel between both men had intensified as Don sought to get revenge on Mike.
+At one point Don vandalised what he believed to be Mike's car, only to later find out that it was somebody else's vehicle.
 Don then broke into Mike's factory and set the building on fire.
 However, Don's plan backfired as he destroyed evidence that would have led to Mike facing police charges of counterfeiting his products.
-Thereafter Mike was acquitted from police investigation and he received an insurance claim that all but financially saved his business from liquidation, thereby allowing Mike to reinstate his business into an underwear factory called "Underworld".
+Thereafter Mike was acquitted from police investigation and he received an insurance claim that financially saved his business from liquidation, thereby allowing Mike to reinstate his business into an underwear factory called "Underworld".
 Don, enraged by his failure to get revenge on Mike, decided to target Alma by kidnapping her in his taxi while her husband was taking his solicitor for dinner.
 Alma's plight culminated dramatically when Don tried to kill her by driving the taxi into a canal, but they both survived the crash and Don was held in police custody whilst Mike comforted Alma over the ordeal.
 Several months later, however, Don escaped and resolved to kill Mike at all costs.
 Don soon ambushed Mike in the factory and attempted to beat him to death, but was interrupted and forced to flee.
-Mike then rushed outside to find Don inside his car, intending to run him over.
-Don drove the car at Mike, who ducked out of the way in time; Don crashed the car in the viaduct and was killed when the vehicle exploded as Mike watched on along with many other residents.
+Mike then rushed outside to find Don inside Alma's car, intending to run him over.
+Don drove the car at Mike, who ducked out of the way in time; Don crashed the car into the viaduct and was killed when the vehicle exploded as Mike watched on along with many other residents.